Anandxdream/Web-Security-Case-Studies/SQLi-Authentication-Bypass.md

-# SQL Injection – Authentication Bypass
+# SQL Injection – Login Bypass

+## Overview
+This lab demonstrates an authentication bypass caused by improper handling of user-supplied input in a login form.

 ## Vulnerability Type
-SQL Injection (OWASP A03:2021 - Injection)
+SQL Injection
+OWASP Top 10 2021 – A03: Injection

 ## Objective
-Bypass login authentication using SQL payload.

-## Steps to Reproduce
+Gain unauthorized access to the application by manipulating the login query.

+## Testing Process

-1. Intercept login request using Burp Suite.
+While testing the login functionality, I intercepted the authentication request using Burp Suite.
+The application accepted username and password parameters without proper validation.

-2. Identify vulnerable parameter (username field).
-3. Inject SQL payload.
+I modified the `username` parameter and injected a basic SQL payload to test for injection behavior.

 ## Payload Used

 ' OR 1=1 --

+## Result

+After forwarding the modified request, the application logged me in without valid credentials.

+This indicates that the backend query was likely structured in a way similar to:

+SELECT * FROM users WHERE username = '' OR 1=1 --' AND password='...';

+The injected condition evaluated to true, bypassing authentication.

 ## Impact

-Attacker can bypass authentication and gain unauthorized access.
+An attacker can:
+- Bypass authentication
+- Access restricted areas
+- Potentially escalate privileges

 ## Root Cause

-Improper input validation and unsanitized user input.
+- Unsanitized user input
+- Dynamic query construction
+- No parameterized statements

-## Mitigation
+## Remediation

-- Use parameterized queries (Prepared Statements)
+- Use prepared statements
-- Input validation
+- Implement input validation
-- Use ORM frameworks
+- Apply least privilege database permissions